Purple Milkweed

 Milkweed family (Asclepiadaceae)

 Cultivation: The preference is partial sun and mesic conditions; this plant also tolerates light shade and full sun, as well as considerable variations in the moisture regime.
 Immature plants are inclined to wilt during a drought, and should be watered.
 The soil can consist of moisture-retaining loam or clay-loam.
 The plants make rapid growth during the late spring until they flower and form seedpods, then they gradually degenerate.
 It takes 3 years or more for a small transplant or seedling to reach flowering size.
-This plant is attacked by the usual milkweed insects, including yellow milkweed aphids that are sometimes found underneath the leaves.
-The leaves have tendency to turn yellow and curl in response to dry, sunny conditions, or as they mature.
+The leaves have tendency to turn yellow and curl in response to dry sunny conditions, or when they become old.

-Range & Habitat: Purple Milkweed is an occasional plant that is widely distributed in Illinois (see Distribution Map).
+Range & Habitat: The native Purple Milkweed is an occasional plant that is widely distributed in Illinois (see Distribution Map).
 However, it is uncommon or absent in some areas of NW, central, and east-central Illinois.
-Habitats include moist meadows in woodlands or near rivers, thickets and woodland borders, bluffs and open woodlands, oak savannas, glades, and roadsides.
-This plant usually occurs along prairie edges near woodland areas, rather than in the open prairie.
-It favors somewhat disturbed areas.
+Habitats include lower slopes of hill prairies, meadows in wooded areas, thickets and woodland borders, bluffs and open woodlands, oak savannas, glades, and roadsides.
+This plant usually occurs along prairie edges near wooded areas, rather than in open prairie.
+It is usually found in higher quality habitats.

 Faunal Associations: The nectar of the flowers attracts long-tongued bees, butterflies, and skippers.
-To a lesser extent, Green Metallic bees and other Halictid bees may visit the flowers, but they are less effective at pollination.
+To a lesser extent, green metallic bees and other Halictid bees may visit the flowers, but they are less effective at pollination.
 Another unusual visitor of the flowers is the Ruby-Throated Hummingbird.
 Among the butterflies, such visitors as the Pipevine Swallowtail, Giant Swallowtail, American Painted Lady, Red Admiral, Clouded Sulfur, Eastern Tailed-Blue, Regal Fritillary, Great Spangled Fritillary, and many others have been reported.
-The caterpillars of the Danaus plexippes (Monarch Butterfly) feed on the foliage.
-The usual milkweed beetles and plant bugs are attracted to the foliage, stems, or flowers, as well.
-Mammalian herbivores rarely consume this and other milkweeds because of the bitter-tasting, toxic foliage, which contains cardiac glycosides.
+A group of oligophagous insects feed on milkweeds.
+They include caterpillars of the butterfly Danaus plexippes (Monarch); caterpillars of the moths Cycnia inopinatus (Unexpected Cycnia) and Cycnia tenera (Delicate Cycnia); the aphids Aphis asclepiadis, Aphis nerii, and Myzocallis asclepiadis; Lygaeus kalmii (Small Milkweed Bug) and Oncopeltus fasciatus (Large Milkweed Bug); and Tetraopes tetrophthalmus (Red Milkweed Beetle).
+Mammalian herbivores rarely consume Purple Milkweed and other milkweeds because of the bitter-tasting, toxic foliage, which contains cardiac glycosides.

-Photographic Location: The photographs were taken at the webmaster's wildflower garden in Urbana, Illinois.
+Photographic Location: The photographs were taken at the webmaster's wildflower garden in Urbana, Illinois, and at the Coneflower Hill Prairie near Lake Shelbyville in east-central Illinois.

 Comments: The flowers of Purple Milkweed are quite attractive.
 This species is less aggressive than Asclepias syriaca (Common Milkweed), which it resembles somewhat in appearance.
 However, the flowers of Purple Milkweed are usually a deeper color of purple and more likely to occur in terminal umbels at the apex of the central stem, rather than as axillary umbels between the upper leaves.
 The seedpods of Purple Milkweed are smooth, while the seedpods of Common Milkweed have soft prickles.
 Purple Milkweed also resembles Asclepias rubra (Red Milkweed), but the horns on the flowers of the latter species are straight and about as tall as the hoods, while the horns of Purple Milkweed are shorter than the hoods and curve inward toward the reproductive column of the flowers.